 When you see ads for organic skin care and standard skin care products on TV, you may think all that talk about skin pH levels is just that – talk.
 Surely, it’s some kind of marketing ploy, or way in which to make one product stand out over another.
 The truth is, talking about your skin’s pH levels is more important than you think – and it’s not a tactic to get you to buy one product or another.
-Here’s what you need to know.
+We asked the experts at fridakahloskincare.com and here’s what you need to know.

 What are Skin pH Levels All About?